neophob/wpc-emu/assets/esp32/HARDWARE.md

 ### Firmware functions

 ### Reset sense
-As soon as a reset signal is detected, reset uptime counter
+As soon as a reset signal is detected, reset Zeroconf counter
 TODO: how is a reset signal defined?
 Hi?
 Lo?
 Duration?

 ### Reset trigger
-As soon as we want to use the hardware, the simulator and the pinball machine need to sync.
+It is possible to reset the pinball machine using the reset trigger.
-The simplest solution is to reset the pinball machine.
+TODO: add a resistor to protect the ESP32.

 ### Uptime counter (32b)
 US: A Zerocross is triggered 120 times per second. -> 7200 per minute, 432'000 per hour